nick990/scrimba-react-course/sound-pads/README.md

 In the Pad component, apply an inline style to the `<button>` to set the backgroundColor of the button.

 (We'll deal with the "on" property soon)

+## Challenge 4

+Our buttons got turned off by default!
+Update the code so if the button is "on", it has the className of "on".